Ask Kari: Can I limit my family’s holiday dinner to immediate family only?

 I am planning my family dinner for the holiday, and I am concerned that the number of people coming to my home is too much.
 My mother asked me to invite extended family members including my aunts, uncles, and cousins, but I just want to keep it to immediate family.
 I volunteered to take over Christmas dinner for her this year, and she feels that we have to keep her tradition of inviting everyone we know.
 I feel that we can limit the number of people now that we are changing the location of the celebration and that people who I don’t include will understand and make their own plans.
 What do you think I should do?

-Holiday Hostess
+--Holiday Hostess

 Dear Holiday Hostess,